GegznaV/RcmdrPlugin.biostat/README.md

 An *R Commander* Plugin for Basic (Bio)Statistical Routines
 -->

-# An R Commander Plug-in for Data Analysis Tasks
+# An R Commander Plug-in for Basic Data Management and Analysis Tasks

 **RcmdrPlugin.biostat** is an
 [**Rcmdr**](https://cran.r-project.org/web/packages/Rcmdr/index.html)